GameDog9988/allegory-of-the-cave/readme.md

 # Allegory of the Cave
-Interactive 3D audiovisual exerience made using JavaScript with the help of Three.js.
+Interactive 3D audiovisual experience made using JavaScript with the help of Three.js.
 Made for Pitt's ENGCMP1130 class as part of an assignment to create a project that encompasses Plato's Allegory of the Cave story.

 <p align="center">